 Recipe by tiberlady

-"Perfect for brunch, this beautiful bread is filled with eggs, ham, and cheese.
+"Perfect for brunch, this beautiful braid is filled with eggs, ham, and cheese.
 Using refrigerated crescent rolls makes it a snap to prepare."

 Hmm.
 None of these ingredients are on sale today.

 Show ingredients on sale

 Save money at local stores when ingredients are on sale!

 Watch video tips and tricks